 Brooklyn: Friends of Carroll Park

-Manhattan: Friends of Adam Clayton Powell Malls
+Manhattan: The Friends of the Adam Clayton Powell, Jr. Boulevard Malls

 Queens: Astoria Park Alliance

 The Queens Daffodil Award will be accepted by Martha Lopez-Gilpin and Joe Vella.